Wrathan/StructogramDesigner/README.md

 ## Usage

 Most recommended for educational purposes.
-The graphical interface can help studets, to understand how structograms work, and the code generation shows well, how different algorithms look in different programming languages.
+The graphical interface can help students, to understand how structograms work, and the code generation shows well, how different algorithms look in different programming languages.